 Not as effective in slight to moderate wind.

 Easy to install.
 Features 3 heat levels.
 Weatherproof.
 Runs silently.
 Warms up quickly.
 Timer feature.
 Slim design.
 Includes remote control.
+The thin design allows it to fit on a variety of patio areas.

 Buying this patio heater with a tripod greatly increases the price.